Arizona Course Applicability System (AZCAS)

 Major Code: Numeric code assigned to occupational and academic programs for reporting purposes.

-CIPS Code: Numeric Federal code which defines the occupational classification of instructional programs.
+CIP Code: Numeric Federal code which defines the occupational classification of instructional programs.

 Department Division: The academic department or division at the institution offering the program.